 Amidst Covid-19 pandemic, higher education now heightens online programs and courses.
 Online learning seems not an easy endeavor not just for instructors but for students as well.
 There is a need to heighten student engagement.
 This could mean a flock of online learners in this type of learning environment that needs retention of students’ focus on eLearning.
 So, here are some engagement strategies educators in higher ed can do to improve online student engagement.

-Improve student engagement with two strategies
+Improving student engagement with these 2 strategies

 While lectures are becoming more interactive for student learning and engagement, often times this isn't extended to the time between online classes.
 Unfortunately, more than 20% of students are described as disengaged throughout the term.
 Historically, student engagement focuses on positive behaviours, creating a sense of belonging and increasing achievement for students.

 - Provide high-quality learning experiences that meet incoming students' expectations

 - Align the learning goals with the students' post-graduation aspirations.

 - When students submit an assignment, learning shouldn't stop.

 When students submit an assignment, learning shouldn't stop.

 When students are viewed as thinkers, knowledge is generated through collaborative efforts that encourage students to be curious while learning in an online environment.
 This can be achieved by providing a mechanism for assessing the learning quality of the students through cognitive activities at a higher level of the learning process.